 Pilot, prisoner, inventor, spy — Sir William Stephenson lived a courageous life full of adventure and derring-do.
 (Many people consider him one of the real-life inspirations for James Bond.)

-In honor of his 118th birthday last month, here are a few tales of one of WWII’s most infamous intelligence officers, the man code-named “Intrepid.”
+Here are a few tales of one of WWII’s most infamous intelligence officers, the man code-named “Intrepid.”

 Stephenson, born in Winnipeg, Canada on January 23, 1897, distinguished himself at a young age.